donkirkby/chess-kit/raw_rules/new_rules.md

     N . . . . . .
 O O

 At the start of your turn, you may guess the identity of one of your opponent's checkers.
-If you guess correctly, you make two moves in the current turn.
+If you guess correctly, you may make a bonus move after your regular move.
+Your bonus move may be either a regular pawn move or to take back a pawn that your opponent captured and drop it on an empty square in your second rank.
-If you guess incorrectly, your turn is over.
+If you guess incorrectly, your opponent may make the same kind of bonus move before their next turn.

 At the end of your turn, you may replace any number of your checkers with their uncloaked chess pieces.